Jakob37/gdads/README.md

 ## Getting Started

-These instructions will get you a copy of the software, and associated files, on your local machine for testing purposes (see section **Running a test**).
+These instructions will get you a copy of the software, and associated files, on your local machine for testing purposes (see section **Running tests**).

 **Disclaimer:** gDADs was developed on a Linux system (Ubuntu 18.04.4 LTS) and should preferably be run on a Linux distribution of similar architecture.
 It might work on macOS, but is not compatible with Windows (as of version 1.0).